Blog

 Long Term Effects of Cocaine Addiction

-According to the National Institute of Drug Abuse, With repeated exposure to cocaine, the brain starts to adapt so that the reward pathway becomes less sensitive to natural reinforcers.
+According to the National Institute of Drug Abuse, the reward system in the brain becomes less responsive to natural reinforcers as a result of repeated cocaine exposure.
 At the same time, circuits involved in stress become increasingly sensitive, leading to increased displeasure and negative moods when not taking the drug, which are signs of withdrawal.
+Over time, drugs alter your emotional state, making it harder to experience pleasure from normal activities.
 These combined effects make the user more likely to focus on seeking the drug instead of relationships, food, or other natural rewards.

 Cocaine damages many other organs in the body.
 It reduces blood flow in the gastrointestinal tract, which can lead to tears and ulcerations.
 Many chronic cocaine users lose their appetite and experience significant weight loss and malnourishment.
-Cocaine has significant and well-recognized toxic effects on the heart and cardiovascular system Chest pain that feels like a heart attack is common and sends many cocaine users to the emergency room.
+Cocaine has significant and well-recognized toxic effects on the heart and cardiovascular system.
+Chest pain that feels like a heart attack is common and sends many cocaine users to the emergency room.
 Cocaine use is linked with an increased risk of stroke, as well as inflammation of the heart muscle, deterioration of the ability of the heart to contract, and aortic ruptures.
+To sum up, here is a list of the long term effects of cocaine addiction:

 How Long Does Cocaine Stay in Your System?